FUB-HCC/IKON-backend/README.md

 #### Running all containers

 Important note:
 The project generates SSL/TLS certificates and passwords if none are found in the subrepo containing the secrets.
 If the VIA Wiki is going to be accessed, insert the real password into ```ikoncode_secrets```.
+If you change the port mapping in the docker compose file, you have to adjust the urls in the followin tutorial.

 Step by step installation guide: